Townsend Family Groups

 The genetic DNA Haplogroups into which the various Townsend families fall clearly reflect the arrival in England of various populations from around Europe and confirms that not all Townsends are related.
 The names given the various group tries to reflect where the oldest known ancestor of the group lived or where there are multiple sub-groups that have not yet been tied to a single ancestor or locations - multiple locations are used for the group name.

 The father of the three brothers who arrived in Oyster Bay, Long Island, New York has never been identified, nor has where they came from.

 Bucklebury, Berkshire, England is the documented ancestral home of a Townsend family whose first emigrant arrived with William Penn on the Welcome; some years later, another brother as well as a niece and nephew also came to Pennsylvania.
 And there are descendants of Benedictus Townsend throughout the US south.
 Genetically these two families are clearly sub-families although no documentation has been found on how they link.

 The CastleTownshend group has subgroups or members in England, the United States, and Australia; so far only linked by DNA test results.

 A number of Townsend family groups are listed on the left with information and links to still more information.
 Also there is downloadable information on many Townsend family groups within the Download Section of Members Only.
 And of course one should search the Archives catalog of this website.

 There are DNA results for other Townsends that do not yet fall in a family group in the lower part of the Y DNA results table.
-Some results for a single person have now been classified as a family group based on available documentation hoping that others of this group might test.
+Some results for a single person have now been classified as a family group based on available documentation.
+It is hoped that others of this group might DNA test at some point.